teampheenix/StarCraft-Casting-Tool/README.md

 ## Support

-If you want to support this project join our [Discord Server](https://discord.gg/G9hFEfh) and consider subscribing to [twitch.tv/teampheenix](https://www.twitch.tv/teampheenix) or [donate directly](https://streamlabs.com/scpressure).
-Alternatively and free of cost - just follow the team pheeniX and my personal [twitch.tv/scpressure](https://www.twitch.tv/scpressure) Twitch channel!
+If you want to support this project join our [Discord Server](https://discord.gg/G9hFEfh).